meshery/meshery/docs/pages/installation/scoop.md

 {% include installation_prerequisites.html %}

-Meshery can now be installed via Scoop (a package manager for Windows, just like apt for Ubuntu) You need to have `scoop` installed on your Windows to perform these actions.
+`mesheryctl` can be installed via Scoop (a package manager for Windows, just like apt for Ubuntu). `mesheryctl` is also available through Homebrew.
+### Prerequisites

+You need to have `scoop` installed on your Windows system to perform these actions.

-### Install Meshery using Scoop
+### Install

 To install `mesheryctl` using Scoop, execute the following commands.

-<pre class="codeblock-pre"><div class="codeblock">
+<pre class="codeblock-pre clipboardjs codeblock"><div class="codeblock">
 <div class="clipboardjs">
 scoop bucket add mesheryctl https://github.com/layer5io/scoop-bucket.git scoop install mesheryctl